truenas/documentation/content/References/IPv6.md

 ## Additional IPv6 Resources

-For a list of available IPv6 addresses, refer to [Reserved IPv6 Addresses](https://www.cidr-report.org/as2.0/reserved-ipv6.html) or the [IANA IPv6 Sepcial-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml).
+For a list of available IPv6 addresses, refer to [Reserved IPv6 Addresses](https://www.cidr-report.org/as2.0/reserved-ipv6.html) or the [IANA IPv6 Special-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml).

 For more information on SLAAC, refer to [IPv6 Stateless Address Auto-configuration (SLAAC)](https://www.networkacademy.io/ccna/ipv6/stateless-address-autoconfiguration-slaac).
 This article provide in depth explanations of the 128bit IPv6 address, how SLAAC works to detect device addresses to create unique addresses, and provides information on configuring Cisco routers for IPv6.